 Are you looking for a suburb that’s more family-friendly?
 Or would you prefer an apartment close to the nightlife?
 Do you need a balcony to house your plant habit?
 Searching through the available listings will help you get some perspective on the kind of life you want and where you see yourself in future.

 Preparation is key

-If your moving date is a little way off, you can set up an email alert on Rent.com.au.
+If your moving date is a little way off, a useful step is to set up an email alert on Rent.com.au.
 This will enable you to get all new properties sent to you on daily, or weekly basis (as you please).
 To do this, visit www.rent.com.au and click Register and create an account.
 Once you’ve signed up, you can create Alerts.
 All new listings will be delivered straight to your inbox.
-It’s too easy 🙂

 Think about your budget